hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-post.md

 - Are the results are in a physically reasonable and meaningful range?
 - When did the simulation become stable?</br>To save time, the simulation duration can be shortened (*BASEMENT*'s `SIMULATION` tab), down to the time step when stability was reached.
 - Are there particularities such as rapids that correspond (qualitatively) to field observations (are rapids on confinements and/or terrain drops)?
 - Zoom into the [final *tif* raster](#qgis-crayfish-final) and have a look at the triangulation artifacts.
-Obviously the artifacts are not realistic.
+The artifacts are not realistic.
 How can the problem be addressed?

-## Further applications
+## Other applications
 After post-processing, the model still needs to be calibrated and validated ([see next part](bm-calibration.html)).
 Once the model is calibrated, it can be used to simulate flood hydrographs to assess the stability of river engineering features and the river landscape or inundation area.
-Moreover, the [habitat quality of rivers for target fish species](https://pubs.er.usgs.gov/publication/70121265) can be assessed as a function of water depth, flow velocity and grain size (and other parameters).
+Moreover, the [habitat quality of rivers for target fish species](https://pubs.er.usgs.gov/publication/70121265) can be assessed as a function of water depth, flow velocity, and grain size (and other parameters).
 There is even special software to perform these tasks, such as [CASiMiR](http://www.casimir-software.de/ENG/index_eng.html) (commercial) or [River Architect](https://riverarchitect.github.io).